Table of Contents

 - Connect businesses with appropriate City, County, and State resources

 - Work with businesses to navigate city departments

-- Continue flower basket program in spring/summer and holiday lights in winter
+- Continue summer flower basket program and winter holiday lights installation

 - Work with SDOT and property owners in the E/W Streets enhancement project